cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - Can covid-19 be transferred through sex
 - Can it be contacted through sex
 - Can the virus be spread through sex
+- Can covid 19 be transmitted tru semen
 - Is covid sexually transmitted
 - Is it sexual transmission
 - Is it sexually transmitted